CasparKielwein/cpp-bubbles/README.md

 * power_of_two: check if an integral valus is a power of two, and get next
 * prettyprint: convenient print functions for all your printf debugging needs
 * reinterpret_copy: reinterpret_cast without the strict alising violation
+* scope_exit: automatically call code on end of scopes